Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results

-In this section, we aggregate productivity gains across workflows to estimate the AI-driven incremental value per consumer observed in our experiments.
-Specifically, we focus on the four workflows with positive treatment effects in sales, excluding the Google Advertising Title experiment, which serves as a testable bad case and can be readily improved in future iterations.
+In this section, we aggregate the sales gains across workflows to estimate the AI-driven incremental value per consumer observed in our experiments, explicitly accounting for differences in the frequency of consumer interactions across workflows.
+Specifically, we focus on the four workflows with positive treatment effects in sales, excluding the Google Advertising Title experiment, which serves as a testable bad case and can be readily improved in future iterations.\\

 Table \ref{table:back of envelope} summarizes the key variables used in our calculations.
 Column 1 reports the AI-driven incremental value per consumer for each experimental workflow, reflecting the estimated average treatment effects (the absolute sales lift per consumer) reported in Column 1 of Table \ref{table:summarized main results}.
 Because each experiment had a different duration, Column 2 presents the time multiplier used to extrapolate these effects to an annual horizon.\footnote{We assume that each experiment’s duration reflects the typical interval between treatment opportunities for a representative consumer on the platform.
 For example, a representative consumer is assumed to interact with the Pre-sale Service Chatbot about once every two months, whereas they could receive a Marketing Push Message daily.} For instance, the Pre-sale Service Chatbot experiment spans two months, yielding a time multiplier of six (i.e., $12/2$).
 For each workflow, we obtain the annualized AI-driven incremental value per consumer in Column 3 by multiplying the estimated effect in Column 1 by the corresponding time multiplier in Column 2.
-This calculation assumes that the treatment effects observed during the experimental period remain constant over time, abstracting from potential amplification (e.g., greater engagement and purchases as GenAI-generated content enhances consumer satisfaction and platform loyalty) or attenuation (e.g., consumer dissatisfaction and product returns due to potential mismatches between AI-generated content and actual product characteristics).\\
+This calculation assumes that the treatment effects observed during the experimental period remain constant over time, abstracting from potential amplification (e.g., greater engagement and purchases as AI-generated content enhances consumer satisfaction and platform loyalty) or attenuation (e.g., consumer dissatisfaction and product returns due to potential mismatches between AI-generated content and actual product characteristics).\\